13 minutes read|

 • Altss as the daily LP pipeline tool—where you actually build and work your investor list.

-For Fund I and Fund II managers in particular, the combination of per-seat pricing, emerging-manager discounts, and upcoming modules (Full LP coverage + GP-LP Connect) makes Altss feel less like a cost center and more like a core fundraising asset.
+For Fund I and Fund II managers in particular, the combination of per-seat pricing, emerging-manager discounts, and upcoming modules (Full LP coverage + GP-LP Connect) makes Altss feel less like a cost center and more like core fundraising infrastructure.

 What Altss Customers Actually Say